 Are you afraid of the dark?
-It’s plying on this age old fear that has kept the horror industry in business, whether it be malevolent spirits or machete wielding serial killers it’s the fear of what is hidden in the shadows that both terrifies us but also intrigues us.
-First time director David F. Sandberg made an internet splash with the short film of the same name, which he created along with his wife Lotta Losten, and drew the eye of producers Lawrence Grey who thought the idea would make for an great horror movie.
-Producer James Wan knew that turning a three minute short into a feature length film wouldn’t be easy, and as is the plot is fairly thin, but mostly they pull it off.
+It’s plying on this age-old fear that has kept the horror industry in business, whether it be malevolent spirits or machete-wielding serial killers it’s the fear of what is hidden in the shadows that both terrifies us but also intrigues us.
+First-time director David F. Sandberg made an internet splash with the short film of the same name, which he created along with his wife Lotta Losten, and drew the eye of producer Lawrence Grey who thought the idea would make for a great horror movie.
+Producer James Wan knew that turning a three-minute short into a feature-length film wouldn’t be easy, and as the plot is fairly thin, but mostly they pull it off.

 The nice thing about Lights Out is that it doesn’t waste time with our lead characters trying to convince other people that there is a ghost haunting them, having been attacked in her room Rebecca immediately believes Martin that this ghost, who he calls Diana, has been living with him and his mom for some time now.
-That the mysterious Diana is the reason for Rebecca’s father disappearing, and her running off to live on her own, just adds credence to what the kid tells her.
-The ghost also having carved her name into Rebecca’s wooden floor, causing a flash back where she remember the nasty entity ruining a picture she drew as a child, kind of seals the deal.
+That the mysterious Diana is the reason for Rebecca’s father’s disappearance, and her running off to live on her own, just adds credence to what the kid tells her.
+The ghost also having carved her name into Rebecca’s wooden floor, causing a flashback where she remembers the nasty entity ruining a picture she drew as a child, which kind of seals the deal.

-David F. Sandberg’s talent as director is key in overcoming the scripts shortcomings, the last act is basically our heroes trying to use various method of illumination to keep the creature at bay, and the mystery as to who or what Diana is falls into the category of generic and unimportant, but what really sells the movie is the cast who all do fantastic jobs.
-You feel their helplessness, you pity Sophie and the mental issues she so desperately wants to overcome, if only the malevolent Diana would let her, and you sit at the edge of your seat as good finally confronts evil.
-At eighty minutes in length the movie does not wear out its welcome, Sandberg clearly knows how far he can push a rather thin premise, and the result is a taught little ghost story that has enough originality to offset the numerous clichés and cheap jump scares.
+David F. Sandberg’s talent as a director is key in overcoming the script’s shortcomings, the last act is basically our heroes trying to use various methods of illumination to keep the creature at bay, and the mystery as to who or what Diana actually falls into the category of generic and unimportant, but what really sells the movie is the cast who all do fantastic jobs.
+You feel their helplessness, you pity Sophie and the mental issues she so desperately wants to overcome if only the malevolent Diana would let her, and you sit at the edge of your seat as good finally confronts evil.
+At eighty minutes in length the movie does not wear out its welcome, Sandberg clearly knows how far he can push a rather thin premise, and the result is a taut little ghost story that has enough originality to offset the numerous clichés and cheap jump scares.